 How to Shade Your Windows for Summer

-The heat of the summer sun can make homes hot and uncomfortable, and this problem intensifies if your room is north-facing.
-Even east and west facing windows are susceptible as the sun moves throughout the day.
-In this article we look at the best ways to shade your home in the summer months for a cooler and more comfortable environment.
+The heat of the summer sun can make your home hot and uncomfortable , especially if you’ve got north‑facing rooms.
+Even east and west windows are vulnerable as the sun moves throughout the day.
+In this guide we’ll walk you through the best ways, indoor and outdoor, to keep your home cool, comfortable and protected this summer.

 Shading North-Facing Windows